 Chronic absenteeism is a complex, under-recognized problem affecting academic achievement and dropout rates and causes many young people to enter the juvenile justice system.
 In 2010, an innovative mentoring model was launched in New York City by then-Mayor Michael Bloomberg to combat the city’s issues around chronic absenteeism.
 The model, called Success Mentors, is a school-run mentoring program designed to address attendance issues by matching chronically absent youth with a mentor inside of the school building.

 In 2016, MENTOR Nebraska helped implement Success Mentors in Kansas City Public Schools in Kansas City, Missouri, and in 2018 launched the model in six schools in Omaha Public Schools.
-In the first year, 135 youth were served.
+The mentoring model is now implemented in three Nebraska school districts in 36 schools.
 The model aims to position mentors to identify the underlying causes of a student’s chronic absenteeism, and position resources to support that youth and family.
 The model also has a dynamic impact on creating a more welcoming and positive culture within the school building.

 Learn more about Success Mentors here

 Since 2016, MENTOR Nebraska has been working with The Empowerment Network and Omaha Public Schools to connect youth living in Omaha's 'Village Zone' with formal mentors.
 Willie Barney from The Empowerment Network identifies the 'Village Zone' as a small section in northeast Omaha with a predominantly African American population.
 The zone has the highest crime rates per capita in Douglas County, and some of the highest poverty rates in Nebraska.
 It has 17% of the county's population but 35% of its arrests.